top of page

 INSTRUCTIONS

-2. Place the gluten-free flour, quinoa flakes, coconut flour, and desiccated coconut in a large bowl and stir to combine.
+In a large bowl, add the gluten-free flour, quinoa flakes, and desiccated coconut .
+Stir to combine.

-3. In a saucepan, add the butter, golden syrup, brown sugar, and vanilla.
-Stir over medium heat until the butter is melted, then add and mix in the bicarb soda.
-As soon as it starts to bubble whilst stirring, remove it from the heat.
+In a saucepan, add the butter, golden syrup, brown sugar, and vanilla.
+Stir over medium heat until the butter is melted.
+Add the bicarb soda and stir — once it begins to bubble, remove from heat then add the psyllium husk amd combine.

-4. Pour the butter and sugar mixture into the dry ingredients and mix until fully combined.
+Pour the wet mixture into the dry ingredients and mix until fully combined.

 Have you tried this recipe?